Legislative History: Adopted March 26, 2019 (By-law No. CPOL.-383-90); Amended August 10, 2021 (CPOL.-383(a)-261

 Rule 7 – Discreditable Conduct

 7.1 Members have a duty to treat members of the public, one another, individuals contracted by the Corporation on a purchase of service agreement, students on placement and officers and employees of the Corporation appropriately and without abuse, bullying or intimidation and to ensure that their work environment is safe and free from discrimination and harassment.
-The Ontario Human Rights Code and the Occupational Health and Safety Act apply and, where applicable, the Corporation’s Workplace Harassment and Discrimination Prevention Policy.
+The Ontario Human Rights Code and the Occupational Health and Safety Act apply and, where applicable, the Corporation’s Respectful Workplace Policy (Anti-Harassment/Anti-Discrimination).

-7.2 Upon receipt of a complaint with respect to alleged discreditable conduct of a Member that relates to the Corporation’s Workplace Harassment and Discrimination Prevention Policy, the Integrity Commissioner shall forward the information subject to the complaint to Human Resources which, in the event mediation or other informal attempts to resolve the complaint as provided for in the applicable policy are not appropriate or prove ineffective and where Human Resources determines that further inquiry is warranted, will refer it to an external investigator to conduct an independent investigation in accordance with the applicable policy and the Corporation's Formal Investigation Process.
+7.2 Upon receipt of a complaint with respect to alleged discreditable conduct of a Member that relates to the Corporation’s Respectful Workplace Policy (Anti-Harassment/Anti-Discrimination,) the Integrity Commissioner shall forward the information subject to the complaint to Human Resources which, in the event mediation or other informal attempts to resolve the complaint as provided for in the applicable policy are not appropriate or prove ineffective and where Human Resources determines that further inquiry is warranted, will refer it to an external investigator to conduct an independent investigation in accordance with the applicable policy and the Corporation's Formal Investigation Process.

 7.3 Upon receipt of the report of the independent investigator, the Integrity Commissioner shall make a determination on the application of this Code of Conduct and the merits of the investigation respecting the conduct of the Member subject to the complaint.
 The findings of the Integrity Commissioner shall be reported to City Council as per the normal procedure respecting such matters.